The University of Navarra’s summer program for seminarians offers a distinctive complement to your formation towards the priesthood.

 -

-Signature of approval and letter of recommendation from your vocation director (In case of younger priests: Letter of Suitability and Signature of approval and letter of recommendation from your Bishop or Vicar for Clergy)
+Signature of approval and letter of recommendation from your vocation director (in case of younger priests: Letter of Suitability and Signature of approval and letter of recommendation from your Bishop or Vicar for Clergy)

 3. The Program Coordinator will confirm the acceptance into the Camino Program.